scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 For example, the command `insert markdown itemized list` will insert five vertically aligned dashes to start an itemized list.
 The command `insert latex itemized list` will insert the corresponding code for an itemized list in LaTeX.

-We have developed a library specifically for the flavor of Markdown utilized in Jupyter notebooks.
+We have developed a library specifically for the flavor of [Markdown](https://github.com/MooersLab/markdown-jupyter-voice-in/blob/main/markdown.csv utilized in Jupyter notebooks) []().
 This library is used to insert the appropriate Markdown code in Markdown cells.

-We have included a library for LaTeX because tex files can be edited by Jupyter Lab.
+We have included a [library for LaTeX](https://github.com/MooersLab/latex-voice-in) because tex files can be edited by Jupyter Lab.

-We have also included a library for the Markedly Structured Text Markdown (MyST Markdown) that is being developed to integrate the output from Jupyter notebooks into scientific publishing.
+According to the above rule, we should use `insert latex equation` to insert the code for the equation environment.
+However, we broke this convention by omitting that word latex to make the commands more convenient because this is our default, typesetting language that we use every day.
+We were already comfortable with using the abbreviated commands.

-We have not figured out how to use voice commands to advance the cursor to sites where edits should be made Voice commands can be utilized in some of the automated speech recognition software for the purpose of moving the cursor forward or backwards and for the purpose of selecting replacing words.
+We have not figured out how to use voice commands to advance the cursor in a single step to sites where edits should be made in analogy to tab stops in conventional snippets.
+Instead, the built-in voice commands can be utilized to move the cursor forward or backwards and for the purpose of selecting replacing words.
-We have left the markup associated with the yasnippet snippet libraries in place to serve as a benchmark for users to recognize the sites that should be considered for modification to customize the snippet for their purpose.
+We included the markup associated with the yasnippet snippet libraries to serve as a benchmark for users to recognize the sites that should be considered for modification to customize the snippet for their purpose.

 ### Libraries for code cells